wp-plugins/swipe-hq-checkout-for-jigoshop/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

 To use the SwipeHQ Checkout on your website you need to become a Swipe HQ Checkout merchant.
-To set up the extension you need to define 'Merchant ID' and 'API Key'.
+To set up the extension you need to define 'Currency Code', 'Merchant ID', 'API Key', 'Payment Page URL' and 'API URL'.
 You can find them on your merchant account under Settings -> API Credentials and copy to the SwipeHQ Checkout extension settings.

 == Configuration ==

 1. Go to SwipeHQ Checkout Merchant Console
 2. Click on the Settings link across the top
 3. Click on the "Payment Notifiers" section (on the left)
-4. Tick "Pass back user_data parameter".
+4. Select 'Send them to one of my defined web pages'
-5. Add the following callback URL: %yoursite%/index.php?swipehq=callback
+5. Enter this on the field provided below: %yoursite%/index.php?swipehq=redirect
-6. Add the following in the redirection URL:
+6. Tick "Pass back user_data parameter".
-7. Add the following redirection URL: %yoursite%/index.php?swipehq=redirect
+7. Enter the following in the Live Payment Notification (LPN) URL field: %yoursite%/index.php?swipehq=callback

 PLEASE NOTE: you need to replace %yoursite% with your website's domain name.